webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

 While we're here, one more thing to cover.
 You're free to reference multiple uniform buffers in your shaders.
 In our example above, every time we draw we update the scale, then we `writeBuffer` to upload `uniformValues` for that object to the corresponding uniform buffer.
-But, only scale is being updated, color and offset are not, so we're wasting time uploading color and offset.
+But, only the scale is being updated, color and offset are not, so we're wasting time uploading color and offset.

 We could split the uniforms into uniforms that need to be set once and uniforms